Looking for the Best Rides at Magic Kingdom that every member of the family can enjoy? These are your best options with low or no height limits!

 Liberty Square

 Haunted Mansion: The Haunted Mansion is one of our favorites.
-It can be a LITTLE scary for younger kids if ghosts bother them, but a ton of fun and definitely a must see if they're comfortable!
+It can be a LITTLE scary for younger kids if ghosts bother them.
+But it is a ton of fun and definitely a must see if they’re comfortable!
+While we DO have this attraction at Disneyland…..there are some differences in the queue.
+Therefore, if you’re a Haunted Mansion superfan, it’s worth a visit!

 Adventureland

-Jungle Cruise: With the Jungle Cruise movie releasing soon, this is sure to become increasingly popular.
+Jungle Cruise: With the Jungle Cruise movie being such a hit, this is sure to become increasingly popular.
 Come for the jokes, and stay for the relaxing float down the river.
 The guides on the Jungle Cruise are amazing, and you get a unique experience every time!

 Have you been to Walt Disney World?
 What do you think are the Best Rides at Magic Kingdom (or activities)?